jackson-nestelroad/battler/fxlang.md

 1. Repeat for the next callback.
 1. If all callbacks finish, return the first input variable as the result of the evaluation (this is the output of the last callback).

 The above process effectively relays the input between callbacks and allows callbacks to prevent future callbacks from running.
 The most typical example of an early exit is a callback that returns `false`.
 For example, let's say that many active effects have a callback for the `BeforeMove` event.
 If the Mon flinched this turn, the Flinch `BeforeMove` callback can `return false` to signal that the Mon cannot move.
 In this case, there is no need to run any more callbacks.
+You can then define the order and priority of different `BeforeMove` callbacks to cause a Mon to flinch before or after other move-cancelling effects (such as being frozen solid or paralyzed).

 Relaying values is extremely important for events like `ModifyDamage`, which continuously receives `$damage` as input and outputs a new number representing the modified damage.

-For global events, returning no value (i.e., returning with just `return`) means that the callback was transparent and has no effect on the output of the event.
+For global events, returning no value (i.e., returning with just `return`, or just ending the program with no return) means that the callback was transparent and has no effect on the output of the event.
 If no value is returned, the relayed input is not overwritten.
 This effectively allows a `ModifyDamage` callback to only return a value when it's actually modified the damage value.

 Scope matters a lot here for context variables.
 For example: